 In addition to being able to earn Companion Pass through spending on the card, the Southwest Premier Card also lets you earn unlimited Tier Qualifying Points (TQPs).
-Specifically, you can earn 1,500 TQPs toward A-List status for every $10,000 spent on the card.
+As of 2024, you can earn 1,500 TQPs toward A-List status for every $5,000 spent on the card.

 A-List is Southwest Airlines’ version of status, and offers perks like priority boarding, a 25% points bonus, same-day standby, priority check-in and security lane access, and a dedicated phone number.

 A-List status ordinarily requires earning 35,000 TQPs in a calendar year, so spending on a Southwest Premier Card could help you earn that.
-This is the only personal Southwest card that offers that feature.
 Whether or not that’s worth it depends on how much you’d otherwise fly with Southwest.

 Earn Companion Pass With Southwest Credit Cards

-One of the very best values in travel is the Southwest Airlines Companion Pass, and this bonus can help you earn that.
-With Southwest Companion Pass you can have someone travel with you for the entire year (whether on a cash ticket or award ticket), and just pay taxes and fees for them.
-This is such an incredible deal, and basically doubles the value you can get from flying Southwest.
+One of the best values in travel is the Southwest Airlines Companion Pass, and the points earned as part of this bonus count toward that past the term of the Companion Pass included with the bonus.
+With Southwest Companion Pass, you can have someone travel with you for the entire year (whether on a cash ticket or award ticket) and just pay taxes and fees for them.
+This is such an incredible deal and basically doubles the value you can get from flying Southwest.

 No Foreign Transaction Fees